 Check out our current internship opportunities.

-The following internships are accepting applications for SUMMER 2016:
+The following internships are accepting applications for Spring 2019:

-The following internships WILL NOT BE accepting applications for SUMMER 2016:
+The following internships WILL NOT be accepting applications for Spring 2019:

 IMPORTANT NOTE: JDI does not provide direct services.
 If you are looking for an internship for direct service experience or need clinical hours working with survivors, we cannot accommodate you.
 We suggest you contact a local rape crisis center or domestic violence program or other direct service organization.
 To locate programs in your area, use our Search Programs Directory.